In the Forest of the Dreaming Dead (1993)

 note.
 An aura of sorrow and regret permeates your mind.
 At this point of the album, the whole atmosphere darkens.

-"Through the Gates" begins with intense drumming and furious tremolo riffs that possess
+"Through the Gates" begins with intense drumming and furious tremolo riffs that

-enough.
+well enough.
 As the song reaches its conclusion, the pace returns to full speed.

 "Black clouds in the sky opening my eyes

 The air that I breathe is so cold… so cold"

 "Wind of a Dismal Past" has a slower tempo, in the opening moments, along with